hypernumbers/vixo-plugin/README.md

 Feel free to post any problems on the [issues log](https://github.com/hypernumbers/vixo-plugin/issues)

+This readme was converted from WordPress markdown to GitHub markdown on http://wordpress-markdown-to-github-markdown.com/

 ### Tools ###

 Used [this web service](http://wordpress-markdown-to-github-markdown.com/) to synch the GitHub README.md with the WordPress readme.txt

 ## Changelog ##

+### 1.3 ###

+Had 3 lines after '?>' leading to a 'The plugin generated 3 characters of unexected output during activation' error.

+### 1.2 ###

+Turned off debugging by default

 ### 1.0 ###
 Initial release.